High school boys golf: La Crescent-Hokah's Ryan Nutter looks to build off top-five finish at MSHSL

-LA CRESCENT — There’s not many better ways La Crescent-Hokah sophomore Ryan Nutter could finish a season than with a top-five finish at the MSHSL Class AA boys golf individual championship on Wednesday.
+LA CRESCENT, Minn. — There aren’t many better ways La Crescent-Hokah High School sophomore Ryan Nutter could have finished his sophomore golf season.

+Actually, there were four ways to do it, but most of his peers have much longer lists.
+Nutter, who is already into his summer schedule, completed his season with a fifth-place finish at the MSHSL Class AA state tournament on Wednesday.

-It might end his high school season, but the work is just starting to ramp up for the Lancers golfer.
+That might end his high school season, but the work is just starting to ramp up for the Lancer.

-Ryan finished his MSHSL tournament run Wednesday shooting 73 on the day at Ridges at Sand Creek in Jordan, finishing with 148 strokes in a tie for fifth.
+Ryan finished his tournament run Wednesday by shooting a 1-over-par 73 on the day at Ridges at Sand Creek in Jordan, Minn.
+He opened with a 3-over 75 on Tuesday, leaving him with a 4-over 148 that tied him for fifth place in the field.

 People are also reading…